 ETSON was founded in 2006 by GRS, IRSN and Bel V (then AVN).
-In the meantime, ETSON has expanded to currently 16 members, mainly from the European Union, supporting their national Regulatory body.
-It is time now to reflect on what we have achieved, what we want to achieve and how our environment has changed.
-It is time to update our strategy.
+In the meantime, ETSON has expanded to currently 16 members of Technical Safety and Support Organisations (TSOs), mainly from the European Union, supporting their national Regulatory body The ETSON association itself is supporting the EC and IAEA and cooperates with other international organisations and associations.
+Since our environment has changed during the last years, it was time to reflect our achievements and to update our strategy.

 In this perspective, the vision of ETSON is to contribute to enhancing and standardizing safety practices and science based safety assessments.
 Indeed it is not sufficient to verify compliance with regulation to ensure safety.
 A safety approach based on technical expertise is necessary.
 And this expertise must be based on knowledge management and relevant safety research.
 In order to implement this vision, ETSON wants to:

 - Be the major cooperative workplace for technical safety issues in Europe;